 It is also possible to split a host so that it accesses some of its LUNs through the SAN Volume Controller and some directly.
-In this case, the multipathing software that is used by the controller must be compatible with SAN Volume Controllers multipathing software.
-Figure 19 on page 75 is a supported configuration because the same pathing driver is used for both direct and VDisks.
+In this case, the multipathing software that is used by the controller must be compatible with the SAN Volume Controller nodes multipathing software.
+Figure 19 on page 79 is a supported configuration because the same multipathing driver is used for both direct and VDisks.

 Figure 19.
-ESS LUs accessed directly with a SAN Volume Controller
+IBM ESS LUs accessed directly with a SAN Volume Controller

-In the case where the RAID controller uses multipathing software that is compatible with SAN Volume Controllers multipathing software (see Figure 20 on page 76), it is possible to configure a system where some LUNs are mapped directly to the host and others are accessed through the SAN Volume Controller.
-An ESS that uses the same multipathing driver as SAN Volume Controller is one example.
+In the case where the RAID controller uses multipathing software that is compatible with SAN Volume Controller nodes multipathing software (see Figure 20 on page 80), it is possible to configure a system where some LUNs are mapped directly to the host and others are accessed through the SAN Volume Controller.
+An IBM TotalStorage Enterprise Storage Server (ESS) that uses the same multipathing driver as a SAN Volume Controller is one example.

 Figure 20.
-DS4000 direct connection with a SAN Volume Controller on one host
+IBM DS4000 direct connection with a SAN Volume Controller on one host

-"Cluster operation and quorum disks" on page 55 The cluster must contain at least half of its nodes to function.
+"Cluster operation and quorum disks" on page 59

+The cluster must contain at least half of its nodes to function.